Starwarsfan2099/starwarsfan2099.github.io/_posts/2022-06-06-cellebirte-ctf-white.md

 ---
 title: Cellebrite Spring 2021 CTF - Part 2 - Heisenberg - Galaxy Note 10
 excerpt: Solutions to 2022 Spring Cellebrite CTF!
 Part 2!
 This part looks at the solutions to the questions associated with the image of Heisenberg's Galaxy Note.
+categories: [CTF, Cellebrite 2022]
 tags: cellebrite-ctf ctf forensics
-author: rms
+author: clark
 ---

 ## Heisenberg's Galaxy Note 10 - Android 11